Russian

 After he sent a letter of formal apology in 1856, Dostoevsky had his rights to marry and to publish again restored.

-A former bureaucrat had retired and expresses his extreme nihilistic rants.
+The persona, a former bureaucrat had retired and expresses his extreme nihilistic rants.
 Anyone in a Dostoyevsky novel who went on an unreadable rant was bound to be contradicted, in a matter of pages, by another ranting character holding the opposite view: a technique known as dialogism, which features prominently both in Russian novels and in most great literature - Homer, Chaucer, Shakespeare - juxtaposing opposing points of view.

 Yes, a man in the nineteenth century must and morally ought to be pre-eminently a characterless creature; a man of character, an active man is pre-eminently a limited creature.
 (Machiavellian)